Melanoma and other skin cancers

-People who have had basal cell or squamous cell skin cancers face a two-fold increase in their risk of developing other types of cancer including:
+People who have had basal cell or squamous cell skin cancers are at increased risk of developing other types of cancer, including:

-The younger people are when they get nonmelanoma skin cancer, the higher their risk for developing other cancers.
+The younger people are when they get nonmelanoma skin cancer, the higher their risk of developing other cancers.

 Precancerous Skin Conditions

-Actinic (Solar) Keratosis.
-Actinic keratosis (also called solar keratosis) is a skin lesion caused by too much sun exposure.
-There is some increased risk of skin cancer in patients who have these lesions, but the risk of one specific actinic keratosis turning into cancer is low.
+Actinic keratosis (also called solar keratosis) is a skin lesion caused by chronic or excessive sun exposure.
+There is an increased risk of skin cancer in patients who have these lesions, but the risk of one specific actinic keratosis turning into cancer is about 5%.
 The increased risk of cancers may be due to the fact that heavy sun exposure has been linked to both actinic keratosis and nonmelanoma skin cancers.

 Actinic keratosis occurs after years of sun exposure.
 It appears mostly on sun-exposed skin, such as the face, neck, back of the hands and forearms, upper chest, and upper back.
 Men may develop keratosis along the rim of the ear.

-Keratoacanthomas.
-Keratoacanthomas closely resemble squamous cell cancers, but they are not cancerous.
+Keratoacanthomas closely resemble squamous cell cancers and many consider them to be a subset of squamous cell carcinoma.
 Most of these occur in sun-exposed skin, usually on the hands or face.
 They are typically skin colored or slightly red when they first develop, but their appearance typically changes:

-Most will get better on their own within 1 year, but they almost always scar after healing.
-Also about 25% develop into squamous cell cancers, most frequently in older people and in sun-exposed areas.
+Some will get better on their own within 1 year, but they almost always scar after healing.
 Removal by surgery (sometimes by radiation) is recommended.
 They may also be treated with 5-fluorouracil, either as a cream or injections.